ASchmidt1024/articles/angular/testing/angular-unit-testing.md

 ![Debugging in the console](img/testing-app_ng-test_failure_console.png)

 The error messages gives you some helpful information to fix the bug.
 In our case the unexpected title gives us two errors.
 The second and third test of our `app.component.spec.ts` fail.
-The title isn't `testing-app` anymore.
+The title isn't `testing-app` any more.
 Fixing the title and rerun the test gives us certainty about the flaw of our app.

 ---